 Alzheimer’s disease and other types of dementia are becoming more prevalent.
 At the age of 65, the chance of developing dementia increases dramatically.
 Along with Alzheimer’s disease, natural memory loss is a normal part of aging.
 Fortunately, there are many things that you can do to prevent memory loss or slow it down in its tracks.
-To help you maintain your mental and physical health, we have compiled a list of 8 activities that have been shown to effectively slow the progression of Alzheimer’s disease and other forms of dementia.
+To help you maintain your mental and physical health, we have compiled a list of 8 activities that have been shown to effectively slow the progression of dementia and Alzheimer’s.

 1. Get a Sufficient Amount of Sleep

 New data suggests that receiving an optimal amount of sleep each night may be linked to a decrease in amyloids in the brain.
-Getting close to seven or eight hours of sleep each night of the week may help prevent the spread of amyloid plaques and slow the progression of Alzheimer’s.
+Getting close to seven or eight hours of sleep each night of the week may help prevent the spread of amyloid plaques and slow Alzheimer’s progression.
 The symptoms that are displayed by individuals with a moderate to severe form of Alzheimer’s disease are caused by the formation of amyloid plaques near nerve cells.

-An effortless way to maintain the mental health of a family member that is encountering the symptoms of the early stages of Alzheimer’s disease is to encourage socialization.
+An effortless way to maintain the mental health of a family member who is encountering the symptoms of the early stages of Alzheimer’s disease is to encourage socialization.
 Keep your mind active by scheduling small parties with your friends or co-workers.
 If you are caring for someone with dementia, introduce your family member or parent to new hobbies such as tennis, music, arts and crafts, interior decorating, or card games.
-Learning a new instrument such as the guitar or violin is a straightforward way to gain new mental skills and slow the progression of Alzheimer’s disease.
+Learning a new instrument such as the guitar or violin is a straightforward way to gain new mental skills and slow the progression of dementia and Alzheimer’s disease.
 Consider signing your family member up for a class to learn a new instrument.